NREL Helps the National Park Service Celebrate Its Birthday with Clean Energy

 Photo of hybrid Ford Escape vehicles at Grand Teton National Park

 "Just weeks ago, DOE and NPS signed a new agreement between that enables that partnership to extend through at least 2021," said Kay Kelly, the NREL lead for the initiative.
-Kelly says that each year, the initiative funds 5–10 alternative fuel, vehicle, and infrastructure projects led by NPS units and local Clean Cities coalitions.
+Kelly says that each year, the initiative funds 5–10 alternative fuel, vehicle, and infrastructure projects led by NPS units and local Clean Cities and Communities coalitions.

 "We help partners implement their projects by providing them with information that helps them procure vehicles through the General Services Administration and install infrastructure," Kelly said.
 "After vehicles and supporting fueling infrastructure are deployed, the coalitions and the parks collaborate on campaigns to elevate awareness in the local community to promote the Park Service's efforts to reduce emissions and fuel use."